PORTFOLIO PROJECT

 2025

-This immersive portal system proof of concept was developed as part of a larger real-time interactive installation created for a luxury real estate event at Outernet London.
-The wider project explored how web-based applications, interactive Gaussian splats, and gesture-controlled animation could come together across Outernet’s screen infrastructure to create a spatial experience that felt both technically innovative and visually striking.
+This immersive portal system was developed as a proof of concept for a larger real-time interactive installation at Outernet London, built for a luxury real estate event.
+The wider project explored how web-based applications, interactive Gaussian splats, and gesture-controlled animation could come together across Outernet's screen infrastructure to create something that felt spatially novel and visually striking.

-For privacy reasons I’m only showing the prototype rather than the final product, but it reflects a key part of the innovation behind the wider installation.
-Built as a browser-based 3D proof of concept using React, Vite, TypeScript, and PlayCanvas, the system was designed to test interaction, scene behaviour, and input pipelines across a set of immersive portal environments.
+For privacy reasons I'm only showing the prototype — but it reflects the core of the technical innovation behind the full installation.
+Built with React, Vite, TypeScript, and PlayCanvas, the system tested interaction models, scene behaviour, and input pipelines across a set of immersive portal environments.
+Each portal loaded a Gaussian splat scene in a specific screen, with its own shaders, textures, audio, camera settings, and interactive behaviours — all orchestrated through a shared runtime.

-A central part of the concept was using gesture input to drive animation and visual change inside Gaussian splat scenes within a web-based application.
-That combination formed the core of the technical exploration and, in the context of Outernet, marked a first-of-its-kind use of web-based interactive Gaussian splats controlled through gesture-driven animation.
+The central concept was using gesture input to drive animation and visual change inside Gaussian splat scenes in a browser-based application.
+That combination was a first-of-its-kind use of web-based interactive Gaussian splats controlled through gesture-driven animation at Outernet.

 IMPACT

-A proof of concept developed within a large-scale interactive installation for Outernet London, exploring a new technical format for the venue: web-based interactive Gaussian splat experiences driven by gesture-controlled animation.
+A proof of concept that formed the technical foundation of a large-scale installation at one of London's most prominent venues — and established a new format for the space: web-based interactive Gaussian splat experiences driven by gesture-controlled animation in real time.

 TECHNICAL DETAILS